geenyx/Spin3D/Vortex_rings/README.md

 - Paraview state files for the visualisation and analysis of the configurations.

-See https://zenodo.org/records/4041745 for vtk reconstructions.
+See https://zenodo.org/records/4041745 for vtk reconstructions and .mat files.